blutorange/js-incremental-cycle-detect/README.md

 graph.addEdge(3, 0) // => true, no cycle because we deleted edge (2,3)
 ```

 The main algorithm is implemented by `CycleDetectorImpl`.
-To allow for this lib to work with different graph
+To allow for this lib to work with different
-data structures, it is subclassed.
-The subclass is called `...Adapter` responsible for storing the vertex and edge data.
+graph data structures, its methods take a `GraphAdapter` object for accessing the graph.
+You must
+called it every time an edge is added or removed, see the [docs for GraphAdapter](https://blutorange.github.io/js-incremental-cycle-detect/interfaces/graphadapter.html) for more details.

+For convenience this library also provide a few graph data structures that ready to be used.
-For convenience, the following adapters are provided and all implement [CommonAdapter](https://blutorange.github.io/js-incremental-cycle-detect/interfaces/commonadapter.html)
+The following all implement the methods from [CommonAdapter](https://blutorange.github.io/js-incremental-cycle-detect/interfaces/commonadapter.html):

 - [GenericGraphAdapter](https://blutorange.github.io/js-incremental-cycle-detect/classes/genericgraphadapter.html): Uses `Map`s to associate data with a vertex, allowing any type of vertex.
 In the above example, you could use strings, booleans, objects etc. instead of numbers.
 Seems to perform pretty well.
+- [MultiGraphAdapter](https://blutorange.github.io/js-incremental-cycle-detect/classes/multigraphadapter.html) Similar to `GenericGraphAdapter`, but allows for multiple edges between two vertices.
+Edges are identified by an additional label.
 - [GraphlibAdapter](https://blutorange.github.io/js-incremental-cycle-detect/classes/graphlibadapter.html): For the npm module [graphlib](https://www.npmjs.com/package/graphlib).
 Vertices are strings.
+Does not support multigraphs currently.

+Example for using the GraphlibAdapter:

 ```javascript
 const { Graph } = require("graphlib");